p-enel/PyHMM/README.md

 # PyHMM
-A Hidden Markov Model implementation in Python for single feature symbols and Poisson distribution multiple features - usefull for spike neural activity analysis
+A Hidden Markov Model implementation in Python for single feature / symbols, and multiple features with Poisson distributions.
+Developed for spiking neural activity analysis.